meshy/framewirc/README.md

   We represent the messages that come from the network with our own subclass of `bytes` called `ReceivedMessage`.
 It has `prefix`, `command`, `parameters`, and `suffix` added for convinience.
-Each of these attributes represents the relevant message parts as a unicode string (except `parameters`, which is a tuple of strings).
+The `prefix` and `command` parts are represented as unicode strings, `parameters`is a tuple of unicode strings, but `suffix` is a bytestring.
+This allows for custom logic in decoding arbitrary text from the network.

 - Messages have a maximum length of 512 bytes.